nest-desktop/nest-desktop/docs/user/usage-advance/activity-animation-graph.rst

 |axis-arrow| Activity animation graph
 =====================================

-It displays animated 3D graph for the spatial network forming layers in topology whose neurons have geographical positions.
+It displays an animated 3D graph for the spatial network forming layers in topology whose neurons have geographical positions.

 .. seeAlso::